sarvalabs/js-moi-sdk/docs/source/providers.rst

 * ``is_logical`` - ``boolean``: Indicates whether the asset is logical (optional).
 * ``logic_payload`` - ``LogicPayload``: The payload for the associated logic (optional).

-**AssetMintOrBurnPayload**
+**AssetSupplyPayload**

-The ``AssetMintOrBurnPayload`` interface represents a payload for minting or burning an asset.
+The ``AssetSupplyPayload`` interface represents a payload for minting or burning an asset.
 It has the following properties:

 * ``asset_id`` - ``string``: The ID of the asset.
 * ``amount`` - ``number | bigint``: The amount to mint or burn.